oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-resource.md

 Elements related to domain identification, Docker image, and domain home:

 * `domainUID`: The domain unique identifier.
 Must be unique across the Kubernetes cluster.
 Not required.
 Defaults to the value of `metadata.name`.
 * `image`: The WebLogic Docker image.
-Required when `domainHomeInImage` is true; otherwise, defaults to `container-registry.oracle.com/middleware/weblogic:12.2.1.3`.
+Required when `domainHomeSourceType` is `Image`; otherwise, defaults to `container-registry.oracle.com/middleware/weblogic:12.2.1.3`.
 * `imagePullPolicy`: The image pull policy for the WebLogic Docker image.
 Legal values are `Always`, `Never` and `IfNotPresent`.
 Defaults to `Always` if image ends in `:latest`; `IfNotPresent` otherwise.
 * `imagePullSecrets`: A list of image pull secrets for the WebLogic Docker image.
 * `domainHome`: The folder for the WebLogic domain.
 Not required.
 Defaults to `/shared/domains/domains/domainUID` if `domainHomeInImage` is false.
 Defaults to `/u01/oracle/user_projects/domains/` if `domainHomeInImage` is true.
-* `domainHomeInImage`: True if this domain's home is defined in the Docker image for the domain.
-Defaults to true.
+* `domainHomeSourceType`: The source for the domain home.
+Legal values are `Image`, `PersistentVolume`, and `FromModel`.
+Defaults to `Image`.

 Elements related to logging:

 * `includeServerOutInPodLog`: If true (the default), the server `.out` file will be included in the pod's stdout.
 * `logHome`: The in-pod name of the directory in which to store the domain, Node Manager, server logs, and server `.out` files.
 * `logHomeEnabled`: Specifies whether the log home folder is enabled.
 Not required.
-Defaults to true if `domainHomeInImage` is false.
+Defaults to true if `domainHomeSourceType` is not `Image`.
 Defaults to false if `domainHomeInImage` is true.

 Elements related to security: